Yoav666s/dnd-wiki/collections/_spells/cantrip/prestidigitation.md

 ---
 title: "Prestidigitation"
 permalink: /spells/prestidigitation/
-excerpt: "This spell is a minor magical trick that novice spellcasters use for practice.."
+excerpt: "This spell is a minor magical trick that novice spellcasters use for practice."
 tags:
   - Spell
   - Utility